-- Selected for inclusion in 2016 edition of Chambers USA: America’s Leading Lawyers for Business as an “Associate to Watch in Transportation: Aviation: Regulatory”
+- Selected for inclusion in 2016 and 2017 editions of Chambers USA: America’s Leading Lawyers for Business as an “Associate to Watch in Transportation: Aviation: Regulatory”

 - Selected for inclusion in the Legal Media Group Expert Guide: Rising Stars 2015 – 2018 (Aviation); Nominee for “Best in Aviation” in 2018

 - Selected for inclusion in Washington D.C.
 Super Lawyers – Rising Star

 News and Insights